elastic/terraform-provider-ec/docs/resources/ec_extension.md

 ---
 page_title: "Elastic Cloud: ec_extension"
 description: |-
-  Provides an Elastic Cloud extension resource, which allows extension to be created, updated, and deleted.
+  Provides an Elastic Cloud extension resource, which allows extensions to be created, updated, and deleted.
 ---

 # Resource: ec_extension
-Provides an Elastic Cloud extension resource, which allows extension to be created, updated, and deleted.
+Provides an Elastic Cloud extension resource, which allows extensions to be created, updated, and deleted.

 Extensions allow users of Elastic Cloud to use custom plugins, scripts, or dictionaries to enhance the core functionality of Elasticsearch.
 Before you install an extension, be sure to check out the supported and official [Elasticsearch plugins](https://www.elastic.co/guide/en/elasticsearch/plugins/current/index.html) already available.

 ## Example Usage
-### with extension file
+### With extension file

 ```hcl
 locals {